Procedure for Institutional Policy: E-18: Student Examinations

 6.3

-Students must immediately contact the Exam Center (through defined means) to alert the staff of any exam related concerns.
+Students must immediately contact the Exam Center per the Exam Protocol to alert the staff of any exam related concerns.

 7. Class Exam Reviews